aewebb80/VESPA/docs/introduction.rst

 =================

 The VESPA software package was written in python (v2.7) and requires a UNIX environment to operate.
-VESPA may be invoked as follows: usr$ python vespa.py
+VESPA may be invoked as follows:

+:code:`$ python vespa.py`

 The VESPA help screen will then be displayed by default.
-If desired, the help screen may also be displayed using the following commands. usr$ python vespa.py help usr$ python vespa.py h
+If desired, the help screen may also be displayed using the following commands.

+:code:`$ python vespa.py help`

 In addition to the basic help screen, VESPA has the option to display basic help information for each VESPA command.
-If desired, the help information may be displayed by specifying the command of interest subsequent to the help screen call (please note the space): usr$ python vespa.py help translate
+If desired, the help information may be displayed by specifying the command of interest subsequent to the help screen call (please note the space):

+:code:`$ python vespa.py help translate`

-Commands in VESPA are specified after the program call (i.e. python vespa.py) on the UNIX command-line.
+Commands in VESPA are specified after the program call (i.e. :code:`python vespa.py`) on the UNIX command-line.
 Please note a space is required between the program call and the desired command.
-For example, the translate command would be invoked as shown below: usr$ python vespa.py translate
+For example, the translate command would be invoked as shown below:

+:code:`$ python vespa.py translate`

 Commands also require specific options to be invoked to function correctly.
 Options are specified after the command and begin with a dash symbol (-) and end with an equal sign (=) followed by either a user-specified file or Boolean value (i.e. True/False).
-For example, the translate command requires the user to specify the input (here “user_data.txt”) as follows: usr$ python vespa.py translate -input=user_data.txt Please note the space between the command and option, it should also be noted that there is no space separating the option (i.e. “-input=”) and the user-specification (i.e. “user_data.txt”).
-Multiple options may be invoked on the same command-line as shown below and are separated by a space: usr$ python vespa.py translate -input=user_data.txt -cleave_terminal=False A comprehensive list of the commands supported in VESPA may be found on Pg.
-10 of this manual.
+For example, the translate command requires the user to specify the input (here 'user_data.txt') as follows:

+:code:`$ python vespa.py translate -input=user_data.txt`

+Please note the space between the command and option, it should also be noted that there is no space separating the option (i.e. :code:`-input=`) and the user-specification (i.e. :code:`user_data.txt`).
+Multiple options may be invoked on the same command-line as shown below and are separated by a space:

+:code:`$ python vespa.py translate -input=user_data.txt -cleave_terminal=False`

 Basic and required options
 ==========================

 Commands in VESPA (see this manual Pg.
 10) use two categories of options: basic and command-specific.
 Basic options may be invoked alongside any command, whereas command-specific options are limited to particular commands.
-This version of VESPA incorporates two basic options: ‘input’ and ‘output’.
+This version of VESPA incorporates two basic options: 'input' and 'output'.
-The ‘input’ option: This option is invoked by the user to indicate the desired input file or directory for a command.
-As indicated, this option is designed to function with either: i) an individual file or ii) a directory housing multiple files.
-Please note that the ‘input’ option is a REQUIRED option and therefore is required by all commands to function.
+The 'input' option: This option is invoked by the user to indicate the desired input file or directory for a command.
+As indicated, this option is designed to function with either: *i)* an individual file or *ii)* a directory housing multiple files.
+Please note that the 'input' option is a REQUIRED option and therefore is required by all commands to function.
 Not specifying the input option will result in VESPA printing a warning message.
-Please note that ‘USR_INPUT’ is a placeholder for the input defined by the user. usr$ python vespa.py temp_command -input=USR_INPUT
+Please note that 'USR_INPUT' is a placeholder for the input defined by the user.

+:code:`$ python vespa.py temp_command -input=USR_INPUT`

-For example, if a user wanted to analyze the directory “Genomes” they would type: usr$ python vespa.py temp_command -input=Genomes
+For example, if a user wanted to analyze the directory 'Genomes' they would type:

+:code:`$ python vespa.py temp_command -input=Genomes`

 The ‘output option: This option indicates the desired name the user supplies for the output of a command.
-Depending on the input used, the option will either specify: i) the output filename (if an individual file was the input), or ii) the output directory name (if a directory was the input).
-It should be noted that some commands have specialized output, in these cases the desired name will be applied where possible. usr$ python vespa.py command -input=USR_INPUT –output=USR_DEF
+Depending on the input used, the option will either specify: *i)* the output filename (if an individual file was the input), or *ii)* the output directory name (if a directory was the input).
+It should be noted that some commands have specialized output, in these cases the desired name will be applied where possible.

+:code:`$ python vespa.py command -input=USR_INPUT –output=USR_DEF`

 VESPA commands